2012 - 2013 Fellows

 Neural Dust: a chronic, high density interface to the mammalian brain

-Michel M. Maharbiz is an Associate Professor of Electrical Engineering and Computer Science at UC Berkeley.
-Prior to UC Berkeley, he taught at the University of Michigan.
-He is the co-founder of Tweedle Technologies and has served as vice-president for product development at Quswami.
-Professor Maharbiz’s current research interests include building micro/nano interfaces to cells and organisms and exploring bio-derived fabrication methods.
-His group is also known for developing the world’s first remotely radio-controlled cyborg beetles.
+Michel M. Maharbiz is an Associate Professor of Electrical Engineering and Computer Sciences at UC Berkeley.
+He is the co-founder of Cortera Neurotech, Tweedle Technologies and has served as vice-president for product development at Quswami.
+Prof. Maharbiz was the recipient of a 2009 NSF Career Award for research into developing microfabricated interfaces for synthetic biology and MIT Tech Review's 2009 TR10 for the development of the world's first radio-controlled flying cyborg insects.
+Professor Maharbiz’s current research interests include building micro/nano interfaces to cells and organismsand exploring bio-derived fabrication methods.
 Learn more...

 Molecular and Cell Biology